Arizona School for the Arts: Choral Collage

 Each winter, choir students in all grades perform a winter themed concert at Brophy College Preparatory or Camelback Bible Church.
 The concert takes place in December and usually begins at 7:30 PM.
 It usually ends at 9:30 PM.
 Specific students from band, orchestra, and dance are sometimes asked to provide accompaniment/dance entertainment during the pieces.
 There is usually an intermission halfway through the performance.

 Showcase

 This is the school's biggest performance of the year.
 Every student participates and performs their art in some way.
 There are two performances and they are both different.
 It is a performance for family and friends to attend to see their hard-working students.
 It is performed at the Orpheum Theatre near the school.
 The rehearsals for the performance begin after the last day of academic classes, in late May.
 Students rehearse for two weeks until the performances which happen in late May or early June.
-The show is ran backstage by students in technical theater, and for singing acts, band or orchestra students play in the pit.
+The show is run backstage by students in technical theater, and for singing acts, band or orchestra students play in the pit.
 The show sometimes has a plot behind it, but it is mostly a revue of sorts with an overall theme.